What are classroom discussions?

 Classroom discussion can be defined as an oral activity where teachers and students develop together a specific curriculum content or competency through each other ideas.
 “The purposes of a discussion are to build collective knowledge and capability in relation to specific instructional goals and to allow students to practice listening, speaking, and interpreting, agreeing and disagreeing” (Teaching Works, 2022, May 2).
 In this sense, students use the ideas, words, explanations, and interaction with their teacher and peers as a resource for their own learning.

-Consequently, classroom discussions are not only to answer a question but to establish a conversation with a beginning, a sequence of processes, and an end.
-What happens during the process is essential to develop well the content and competencies of the curriculum and achieve teaching goals.
-Different opinions, moderate the interaction, taking turns, etc, matter because these features will be essential to develop the competencies that the teacher wants to develop in their students and explore deeply a content.
-Therefore, classroom discussions are a teaching and learning process that believes that students will accomplish curriculum goals together, throughout the process of sharing ideas (Teaching Works, 2022, May 2).
-Well-designed and orchestrated class discussions can help build classroom community.classroom community.
+Classroom discussions are not merely to help students answer a question but to establish a conversation.
+This conversation may begin with a provocation, have a beginning, a sequence of processes, and an end or closure.
+What happens during the process is essential to developing the content and competencies of the curriculum and achieving teaching goals.
+Differing opinions, moderating interaction, taking turns, etc, are essential to developing student competencies and helping students to deeply explore content.
+Therefore, classroom discussions are a teaching and learning process that believes that students will accomplish curriculum goals together, through the process of sharing ideas (Teaching Works, 2022, May 2).
+Well-designed and orchestrated class discussions can help build classroom community.classroom community (links to post in this blog).

 Why are classroom discussions important?